x1-labs/tachyon/docs/src/operations/best-practices/general.md

 mitigates the risk of hacking and theft of funds.

-To withdraw your funds from your vote account, you will need to run `solana withdraw-from-vote-account` on a trusted computer.
+To withdraw your funds from your vote account, you will need to run `x1 withdraw-from-vote-account` on a trusted computer.
 For example, on a trusted computer, you could withdraw all of the funds from your vote account (excluding the rent exempt minimum).
 The below example assumes you have a separate keypair to store your funds called `person-keypair.json`

 ```
-solana withdraw-from-vote-account \
+x1 withdraw-from-vote-account \
    vote-account-keypair.json \
    person-keypair.json ALL \
    --authorized-withdrawer authorized-withdrawer-keypair.json
 ```

 To get more information on the command, use
-`solana withdraw-from-vote-account --help`.
+`x1 withdraw-from-vote-account --help`.

 For a more detailed explanation of the different keypairs and other related operations refer to